marvokdolor/mastering-git/README.md

 # mastering-git
-Practice using Git with sportacause.
+Practice using Git: sportacause and marvokdolor.